Sh1co/2-Triangles/README.md

-# 2-Cars
+# 2-Triangles
-A clone of 2-Cars game made by Ketchapp
+A clone of 2-Cars game made by Ketchapp made in Unity